clekili/fluid-keys/README.md

-# Fluid Keys
+# Fluid Sounds

 [howler]: https://github.com/goldfire/howler.js/
 [lf]: https://github.com/google/liquidfun

 ## Overview

-Fluid Keys is a dynamic music app that maps the keys of the keyboard to different sounds and positions at the baseline of the application screen, every hit on a key triggers a wave on the screen.
+Fluid Sounds is a dynamic music app that maps the keys of the keyboard to different sounds and positions at the baseline of the application screen, every hit on a key triggers a wave on the screen.
 Waves can interact with each other and have different colors.
 The colors of waves fade out with time.

 ## Functionality & MVP

-Fluid Keys will enable users to:
+Fluid Sounds will enable users to:

 - [ ] Play music
 - [ ] See visual animations of the music they're playing